hcgatewood/kuba/README.md

   Alias modifiers, optional and in this order:
   - Search in (a)ll namespaces or (k)ube-system namespace
   - Search across (m)ultiple sibling clusters
-  - Restrict to objects e(x)clusively holding a lease
+  - Restrict to objects e(x)clusively holding a lease (via convenience heuristic)
   - Choose (c)ontainers, or automatically pick a(l)l containers
   - Command-specific
       - logs: (f)ollow logs